 The first word of advice: Don’t wait.
 Visit our dentist in Temecula for a consult right away.
 When your tooth falls out, the part of the jaw bone that supports it will start a process called resorption.
 Your body starts to reabsorb the bone cells from the area vacated by your tooth.
 In a matter of months, you can lose so much bone in that spot that there won’t be enough to support that snazzy dental implant.

 The Solution: A Bone Graft

 A dentist or oral surgeon performs this procedure.
-A bone graft is the adding of bone material to the existing bone of your jaw area to create “scaffolding” for the implant.
+A bone graft is an addition of bone material to the existing bone of your jaw area to create “scaffolding” for the implant.
 Several bone grafting options are available.
-Which one you choose will depend on your preferences, the amount of bone loss, and the unique facts of your case.
+Which one you choose will depend on your preferences, the number of dental implants with bone loss, and the unique facts of your case.

 1. Your Own Bone

 Grafting bone from your own body is called an autogenous bone graft or autograft.
 Typically bone from the chin or from the back of the jaw is used for these grafts.
 This is the best source because it uses living tissue from your very own body, with intact cells that promote bone formation and healing.

 Keep in mind: This kind of graft requires invasive surgery and makes for a much more complicated procedure.
 This option might not be ideal for every patient.

 A bone graft using human bone from a donor is called an allograft.
 Even though it comes from a human who is not you, allograft bone is processed in a way that enables it to keep its cell-forming properties while preventing any transmission of disease.
 Allografts, like autografts, stimulate cells to promote bone formation and healing and require less surgery.
 That can mean less recovery time.